syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 {% highlight vb.net %}

-'Opens an existing presentation from file system and it can be decrypted by using the provided password.
+'Opens an existing Presentation from file system and it can be decrypted by using the provided password.

 Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx", "PASSWORD!@1#$")

-'Saves the presentation
+'Saves the Presentation

 presentationDocument.Save("Output.pptx")

-'Closes the presentation
+'Closes the Presentation

 presentationDocument.Close()